Granny Spike Stitch: 7 Essential Beginner Tips You Need

 How Does the Granny Spike Stitch Differ from Regular Granny Stitch?

-Understanding the difference between the granny spike stitch and the standard granny stitch is essential before you begin.
-The traditional granny stitch — used in classic granny square blankets — consists of clusters of three double crochet stitches separated by chain spaces, all worked into the row directly below.
-Every stitch stays close to the surface, creating a flat, grid-like texture.
+It helps to understand how the spike differs from the standard granny stitch before you start.
+The traditional granny stitch, the one in classic granny square blankets, is clusters of three double crochets separated by chain spaces, all worked into the row directly below.
+Every stitch stays near the surface for a flat, grid-like texture.

-The granny spike stitch takes that same cluster foundation and adds one game-changing move: instead of inserting your hook into the previous row, you push it down through two rows (or sometimes three) and pull up a much longer loop.
-This extended loop becomes the first half of a double crochet stitch that reaches across multiple rows, creating a visible diagonal line of color.
-The result is a fabric with genuine three-dimensional texture and a rhythmic, zigzag pattern that shifts with each color change.
+The spike version takes that same cluster foundation and adds one move: instead of going into the previous row, you push your hook down through two rows (sometimes three) and pull up a much longer loop.
+That loop becomes the first half of a double crochet reaching across multiple rows, leaving a visible diagonal line of color, real three-dimensional texture and a rhythmic zigzag that shifts with each color change.

 Colorful yarn balls arranged for a granny spike stitch crochet project